-Misplaced Modifier Error: My instructor told me yesterday I missed a quiz.
+Error: My instructor told me vesterday I missed a quiz.

-{The modifier yesterday could be modifying the verb told in order to indicate when the instructor conveyed the information, or yesterday could be modifying missed to indicate when the speaker missed the exam.}
+The modifier yesterday could be modifying the verb told in order to indicate when the instructor conveyed the information, or yesterday could be modifying missed to indicate when the speaker missed the exam.

-Correction Option 1: Yesterday, my instructor told me I missed a quiz.
-Correction Option 1: My instructor told me I missed a quiz yesterday.
+Correction Option #1: Yesterday, my instructor told me I missed a quiz.
+In this correction, we clarify that the instructor told the student yesterday that they had missed a quiz.